+347-01 Employees who Qualify

+Twin Falls County offers employees whose positions are budgeted for at least 30 hours per week an IRS Section 125-approved plan that allows employees to be reimbursed for health care and/or dependent care expenses with pre-tax dollars.
+Contact the Payroll Clerk for more information.

+347-02 When to Enroll

+Current employees can choose to participate and/or make changes to the plan only during the open enrollment period or within 30 days of experiencing a qualified life event.
+Open enrollment is typically held during August and September of each year.
+Contact the Payroll Clerk for timing of open enrollment and current plan requirements.

+347-03 Available Benefits

-- Twin Falls County offers employees an IRS Section 125 approved plan that allows employees to be reimbursed for health care and/or dependent care expenses with pre-tax dollars.
-All full-time employees are eligible to participate.
-Eligibility begins immediately upon date of hire (if full-time), or immediately upon becoming full-time if transferring from part-time to full-time. - Current employees can choose to participate and/or make changes to the plan only during the open enrollment period held during September of each year or upon experiencing a qualified event. - The benefit options an employee may participate in include eligible insurance premiums, out-of-pocket medical expenses, and dependent care expenses.
-Under this Section 125 Plan you may elect any or all of the following: - a) Pretax Premium Plan: Payment of the medical premium expenses the employee pays through payroll deductions at Twin Falls County for a spouse and/or dependent children.
+The benefit options an employee may participate in include eligible insurance premiums, out-of-pocket medical expenses, and dependent care expenses.
+Under this Section 125 Plan you may elect any or all of the following:

+a) Pretax Premium Plan:

+Payment of the medical premium expenses the employee pays through payroll deductions at Twin Falls County for a spouse and/or dependent children.
 Employees cannot claim the portion of insurance they pay through individual coverage or through their spouse's employer.
-Other group premiums for voluntary insurance offered by Twin Falls County may also be eligible (such as Aflac, etc).
+Other group premiums for voluntary insurance offered by Twin Falls County may also be eligible (such as Aflac, etc.).

-- b) Dependent Daycare FSA: Reimbursement for dependent care expenses.
-This includes care for any dependent children who are under age 13 or a spouse or dependent that is incapable of self-care and regularly spends at least eight hours per day in your home that are physically or mentally unable to care for themselves.
+b) Dependent Daycare Flexible Spending Arrangement (FSA):

+Reimbursement for dependent care expenses.
+This includes child care for any dependent child who is under the age of 13 when the care is provided and day care for an individual of any age who isn't physically or mentally able to care for themselves, lives with the employee more than half the year, and is the employee's spouse or dependent.
 The combination of tax credits (or deductions) and pre-tax contributions for dependent care cannot exceed IRS maximums.
+You may not claim a deduction for these same expenses on your personal tax return.

+c) Healthcare Flexible Spending Arrangement (FSA):

+Reimbursement for out-of-pocket medical expenses incurred for the employee or eligible dependents.
+These expenses must qualify as tax-deductible medical expenses and cannot have been reimbursed by insurance or other coverage.

+347-04 Timing of Claims

-You may not claim a deduction for these same expenses on your personal tax return. - c) Healthcare FSA: Reimbursement for out-of-pocket medical expenses incurred for the employee or eligible dependents.
-These medical expenses must qualify as an IRS medical expense deduction and cannot have been reimbursed by insurance or other coverage. - Claims for reimbursement must be incurred during the plan year to be eligible.
-Carrying funds over from year to year, or requesting contributions from one plan year for reimbursement during another plan year are not allowed.
-Any contributions to the Section 125 plan that are not claimed within 90 days after the end of the plan year are not allowed for reimbursement. - 347-05 The Section 125 Cafeteria Plan is administered by:
+Claims for reimbursement must be incurred during the plan year to be eligible.
+Any contributions to the Section 125 plan that are not claimed within 90 days after the end of the plan year are not allowed for reimbursement.

-Benefit Managers Company PO Box 190840 Boise ID 83719

-1-888-351-6546 memberservices@benefitmanagersco.com

-Fax: 888-672-6546 claims@benefitmanagersco.com
+347-05 How to Request Reimbursement

-You may request reimbursement from your Dependent Daycare FSA and Healthcare FSA by submitting a claim directly to Benefit Managers Company.
+You may request reimbursement from your Dependent Daycare FSA and Healthcare FSA by submitting a claim directly to the plan administrator.
 Claims must include a claim form and an itemized statement from the provider.
 Reimbursements are made directly to the participant.
+The Section 125 Cafeteria Plan is administered by a third-party plan administrator.
+For information about how to contact the administrator, contact the Payroll Clerk.